watermarkchurch/coding-challenge/README.md

 If you chose to create your own rails app from scratch, please submit your work by creating a new git repository and emailing us a link to it.

+## Hint

+Your next step should probably be to use Rails' [scaffold generator](https://www.rubyguides.com/2020/03/rails-scaffolding/) to generate your `Message` model and controllers.
+`bundle exec rails g scaffold Message`

 ## Checklist

 - [ ] The homepage (path `/`) SHALL present a list of messages from the database